Oberleutnant zur See (Crew 36)

 |U-709||3 Dec 1943||1 Mar 1944 (+)||1 patrol (37 days)|

-Rudolf Ites joined the Kriegsmarine in 1936.
+Rudolf Ites joined the Kriegsmarine in 1936, and was part of the Olympia Crew.
 From Aug 1939 to June 1942 he served in various staff positions.
 He went through Helmsman's school from June to Sept 1942 when he began his U-boat training, finishing the courses in March 1943.

-He served as the Second Watch officer (2WO) on the U-709 from March to July 1943 when he became the First Watch officer (1WO).
+He served as the 2nd Watch Officer (2WO) on U-709 from March to July 1943, when he was promoted to 1st Watch Officer (1WO).
 Rudolf Ites went through U-boat Commander training with the 3.
 ULD and the 24th Flotilla from Nov to Dec 1943.

 Rudolf Ites took command of his old boat U-709 on 3 Dec 1943.
-He had by then spent over 110 days at sea during 4 patrols with the boat as Watch Officer so he knew her well.
+He had by then spent over 110 days at sea on her, so he knew her well.

 Oblt.
-Rudolf Ites was lost, along with his entire crew of 52 men, when the boat was sunk on 1 March, 1944 north of the Azores, in approximate position 49.10N, 26.00W, by depth charges from the US destroyer escorts USS Thomas, USS Bostwick and USS Bronstein (Niestlé, 1998).
+Rudolf Ites was lost with his entire crew of 52 when the boat was sunk on 1 March 1944 north of the Azores in approximate position 49.10N, 26.00W by depth charges from the US destroyer escorts USS Thomas, USS Bostwick and USS Bronstein (Niestlé, 1998).

 Patrol info for Rudolf Ites